rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 {{< /alert >}}

-**For more experienced users of rsync:**

-You can select the new task from the Rsync parameters view, copy and paste the synchronization string into a terminal view, and execute the rsync command.
-The `--dry-run` parameter is automatically set as default in this view.
+You may also select the new task from the Rsync parameters view, copy and paste the synchronization string into a terminal view, and execute the rsync command.
+The `--dry-run` parameter is appended as default in this view.

 ##### Aborting a task